binarybrain11/cryptographyInteractive/README.txt

 distinguish between them.
 It will then return a true or a false to indicate if the attacking program succeeded.

-ensSdfAdvantage(trials, attackFun):
+Advantage(trials, attackFun, AttackInterface):
-This interface will basically call sdfAttack() trials times to compute an advantage which will be returned as a decimal value.
+This interface will basically call AttackInterface() trials times to compute an advantage which will be returned as a decimal value.
 Sometimes an attacking program has a significant advantage but occaisonally fails, so running many trials to see if the attacker distinguishes correctly gives a more accurate depiction of the attacker's capability.
+Capability is measured from 0 to 1, with 0.5 indicating the attack wasn't able to distinguish better than random, 1 indicating the attack was able to distinguish correctly every time, and 0 indicating the attack was able to distinguish incorrectly every time (consider flipping your output if you read a 0).

 For example, suppose we want to attack the one time secrecy of one time pad, then we could call otpOtsAttack().
 The size and trials are parameters so